The Principality of Monaco is opulent and exclusive,

 From your ship, whether you are at the dock or are tendering, you can see raised rocky land on the left of the main port and marina.
 This is known as 'The Rock', and was fortified in early days as protection for the community.
 Now the Palace, the Cathedral and other important buildings are there.
 The picture beside shows it from the back.
 You can see the fortifications.

-From the dock, you need to get up to the level of the roof of the cruise port where there is a walkway.
-There is an elevator inside near the end of the port building or long stairs up below the tower fortifications.
+From the dock, you need to get up to the roof of the cruise port terminal where there is a walkway.
+There is an elevator inside near the end of the port building or long stairs below the tower fortifications.

 Looking up, the tower is called Fort Antoine, and it was built in the 1700's.
 This is now an outdoor theatre in the round area at the top.

-The picture beside right is taken from the path on the cruise port walkway, and from here you walk to the left.
-There is a roadway into a parking garage, but keep next to the ocean.
+The picture beside right is taken from the path on the cruise port roof, and from here you walk to the left.
+There is a roadway into a parking garage, but keep left next to the ocean.

 At the top, you are just at the end of the Oceanographic Institute.
 This is a fascinating building, with lots to see if you have the time.
 Jacques-Yves Cousteau was the director for 30 years, until 1988.